danielbragadasilva/puprint/README.md

 ---

-Feito com ♥ by Daniboy 👋 [Me siga no Linkedin](https://www.linkedin.com/in/daniel-braga-565899128/)
+Feito por ♥ by Daniboy 👋 [Me siga no Linkedin](https://www.linkedin.com/in/daniel-braga-565899128/)

 This is a [Next.js](https://nextjs.org) project bootstrapped with [`create-next-app`](https://nextjs.org/docs/app/api-reference/cli/create-next-app).